The Sweet Taste of Natural Honey

 Do you love the taste of natural honey?
 Not merely from store shelves, but the real deal – honey straight from a local hive?
 There really is nothing to compare with the natural, sweet taste of honey straight from your own hive.

 But how exactly do bees create honey?
-There's quite a story behind that.
-In fact, there are no foods on your table that have history behind them.
+There’s quite a story behind that.
+In fact, there are no foods on your table that have such a history behind them.

 Do All Bees Make Honey?

 Not all bees are created equal when it comes to producing honey.
 Many bees pollinate and collect pollen to store for the cold months, so they can survive.
 Honey bees collect nectar and pollen to make their sweet survival food – honey.
 In fact, they produce honey, beeswax, propolis and royal jelly.

 There are only about 7 species within the honey bee family.
 But there are over 40 subspecies recognized within these 7 species.
 The magnificent little creatures that give us such a wonderful sweet treat are heavy-duty worker bees.

 Think of someone who preserves and stores their own food and why they might do that.
 They might tell you it is because they want to feed their families a healthy variety of vitamins and minerals throughout the cold months, when most fresh foods aren’t available.
 Additionally, some might mention they would like to be certain to have plenty of food stored so they’ll survive, regardless of circumstances (this was perhaps a little more likely as a response in the past).